semihyagcioglu/increment/Things I Learned from Being on the Front Page.md

 Writing is fair.
 You have readers.
 If they like what you write, you will exist.
 If they don't, you won't.

-Besides forming your ideas, writing also teaches you how to cut to the chase.
-I follow a simple framework.
-First, I remove or rewrite any part if I think I would not enjoy as a reader.
+Besides forming your ideas, writing teaches to cut to the chase.
+For this, I follow a simple framework.
+First, I remove or rewrite any part, if I think I would not enjoy as a reader.
 Second, I try to get to the point at the right time. [xrighttime]

 I have an ultimate goal while writing.
+I will try to convince you and make it interesting.
 After all, it should be an interesting journey for both the reader and the writer.
-So, I will try to make it interesting and convincing.

 If I can do this, I will exist.